-- 5.4.
-Through the planning process, the Trust will work to protect CWS in the following ways: - P10.
-If a site of CWS standard would be significantly damaged, the Trust will object to the proposal.
-Damage may be direct (i.e. direct loss of habitat) or indirect (e.g. increased public access or disturbance, hydrological impacts). - P11.
-If a CWS has been degraded since its selection, and no longer meets the criteria, the Trust may decide not to object, but may comment, to explain the past and current value of the site and the likely impacts of the development.
-The Trust will seek enhancements as a result of such applications, with a view to at least replacing the features of the CWS lost through degradation. - P12.
-The Trust may withdraw its objection if biodiversity gains greater than that which would be lost can be demonstrated. - P13.
-The Trust will object where ecological information provided to support a planning application is deemed inadequate because it is out-of-date, based on information gathered from the incorrect survey season/time/conditions/technique, or based on information gathered by someone who is not suitably qualified or experienced.
+- enhancements as a result of such applications, with a view to at least replacing the features of the LWS lost through degradation. - P13.
+The Trust may withdraw its objection if biodiversity gains greater than that which would be lost can be demonstrated. - P14.
+The Trust will object where ecological information provided to support a planning application is deemed inadequate, for example because it is out-of-date, based on information gathered from the incorrect survey season/time/conditions/technique, or based on information gathered by someone who is not suitably qualified or experienced.